Student Advisement FAQs

 Modular classes, sometimes called "Mods" are courses in sequence (usually three in total) indicated as the course section numbers starting with 1, 2, or 3.
 They are offered in many different program areas.
 The modules only meet during a portion of the semester and are offered in a sequence so a student can take many different modules during the semester.

-Students who are considering withdrawing from NCCC are encouraged to speak with a counselor in Student Development (A-131) to discuss alternatives to withdrawing and to learn about the financial and academic consequences of dropping all classes.
+Students who are considering withdrawing from NCCC are encouraged to speak with a counselor in Student Resource Center (A-144) to discuss alternatives to withdrawing and to learn about the financial and academic consequences of dropping all classes.
 Students may withdraw from all classes by filling out and turning in a form to the Registration and Record's Office (A-201).
 The form is also available on the Registration and Records website: 1.
 Go to the College homepage (www.niagaracc.suny.edu) 2.
 Select "Academics" 3.
 Select "Registration & Records" 4.
 Select "Forms" 5.
 Select "Withdrawals from the College"

 NCCC accepts credit for Advanced Placement (AP) courses when a student scores a three or higher on the AP examination.
 The evaluation of AP examination results is made by the transcript evaluator in the Registration and Records Office.
 Courses taken that apply to the program into which a student has matriculated are accepted.
 Similar to SAT scores, official copies of AP scores need to be forwarded directly from College Board to the Admissions Office.